What is considered One Commercial Project?

 Resources purchased under the Graphics Licence may not be used on their own.
 This includes the patterns that form part of some of the graphic products.
 Conversely patterns purchased under the Pattern Licence may be used on their own in a stand alone manner.
 Please see next question for further clarity.

-What are the End Product requirements and what is meant by an “Original Design”?
+What are the End Product requirements for the Graphics Licence and what is meant by an “Original Design”?

 End Products must be significantly different than the original Item purchased.
 You must combine the Resources with other creative elements to form an Original Design for products purchased under the Graphics Licence.
-An Original Design would be something you put time and effort into creating, ensuring the Resources are not the primary integrity of the Design, and you have combined the Resources with other original design work.
+An Original Design would be something you put time and effort into creating, ensuring the Resources are not the primary integrity/element of the Design, and you have combined the Resources with other original design work.
 The Resources should be used to facilitate your creative expression resulting in unique work different from the original Resource purchased.
 The resources may not be used stand alone.

 End Products may not be used or sold in a way that is directly competitive with the original Resource you purchased.